-56. The Syracusians went presently about the The Syracusians haven without fear, and meditated how to shut up intend to keep in the Athenians, the same: that the Athenians might not 3 steal and reckon upon the glory of a full away without their knowledge, though they would. victory.
-For now they studied not only how to save themselves, but how to hinder the safety of the Athen ians.
-For the Syracusians conceived, not untruly, that their own strength was at this present the greater; and that if they could vanquish the Athenians and their confederates both by sea and land, it would be a mastery of great honour to them amongst the rest of the Grecians.
-For all the rest of Greece should be4 one part freed by it, and the other part out of fear of subjection here-
+56. The Syracusians went presently about the haven without fear, The nations that were and meditated how to shut up the same: that the Athenians might not3 steal away without their knowledge, though they would.
+For now they studied not only how to save themselves, but how to hinder the safety of the Athenians.
+For the Syracusians at the wars of Syracuse on the one side or other.